Marni1/Marni1/README.md

 ### 🌱 I’m currently learning
 Typescript.<br>
 ### 🖥 Projects

+#### In progress:
+Currently working on a website for a local coffeehouse.

 #### 🧠SMART BRAIN:
 Full stack app for detecting faces on the pictrue.
 With working Registration form and sign in. the application is written in react with class component.